-'Working Together to Safeguard Children' 2018, 'What to do if You are Worried a Child is Being Abused' 2015, 'Keeping Children Safe in Education' 2024 (KCSIE), and the London Child Protection Procedures.
+'Working Together to Safeguard Children' 2023, 'What to do if You are Worried a Child is Being Abused' 2015, 'Keeping Children Safe in Education' 2025 (KCSIE), 'Working Together to Improve School Attendance' 2025 and London Child Protection Procedures.

 Owing to the regulations and restrictions related to the Covid19 pandemic, the School has added two addenda to this Policy to reflect specific safeguarding measures in place.
 These will be kept under review as Government guidance is updated and amended when necessary.